karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Feat(core): add RRStack.formatInstant(t, opts?) to format an instant using the stack’s configured timezone and timeUnit.
+Defaults to ISO (suppressing milliseconds); supports { format?: string; locale?: string } via Luxon.
+  Added unit tests for ms/s and a custom format string.

 - Feat(core): add DescribeOptions.formatTimeZone to customize the timezone
   label in rule descriptions.
 Applied in describeCompiledRule for both recurring and span rules when includeTimeZone is true.
 Added tests for recurring and  span paths.

 - Feat(core/react): allow rrstack.addRule() to be called with no arguments.
   Defaults to an active, open-ended span rule: `{ effect: 'active', options: {} }`.